Anish-Shrestha/Web-Developers-Course/README.md

 ### Module1 : Week1

-Module1 concerns with SetUp, HTML5 syntax and Validation using W3C
+Module1 concerns with Environment SetUp, HTML5 syntax and Validation using W3C

 ```markdown